sergueik/SWET/README.md

       </properties>
     </profile>
 ```
-The correct profile is selected automatically.
-If this fails to work for some reason, one will need to copy the relevant `artifactId` property definition into the
+The correct profile is likely be selected automatically.
+If this does not work for some reason, one will need to copy the relevant
+`artifactId` property definition into the
 ```xml
   <properties>
     <eclipse.swt.version>4.3</eclipse.swt.version>